MyMeteorProjects/Notes-App/README.md

-# Notes App
-Built in Meteor with React, MongoDB, MomentJS, simpl-schema, and more.
-<br/> And tested using Mocha and ExpectJS
+# Boilerplate Meteor Project

+This includes a basic react and auth setup.